 Sewage Prevention for DCVs

-All vessels in NSW with a toilet or sink on board are to be fitted with a black and/or grey holding tank.
-Commercial vessels of classes 1 and 4 with a toilet on board are to be fitted with a sewage system in accordance with the Marine Pollution Regulations 2014.
+All vessels in NSW with a toilet or sink on board are to have means in place for preventing pollution.
+Class 4 commercial vessels with a toilet on board are to be fitted with a sewage system in accordance with the Marine Pollution Regulations 2014.
 Holding tanks of a suitable volume are to be provided on board or a Plan of Management for waste is to be approved for the vessel and its operation.

-- Must not cause or permit any holding tank on the vessel to be modified or removed unless consent is obtained from Maritime
+- any holding tank on the vessel should not be modified or removed unless consent is obtained from TfNSW Maritime

 For further information contact TEC@transport.nsw.gov.au or visit some of the sites listed below: